 The IP addresses of our customers' users are never permanently written to disk in their original form.
-They are simply processed, and the IP is immediately deleted.
+They are simply processed, and the IP is then immediately deleted.

 This ensures that Webtrekk cannot run any analysis of disaggregated IP addresses data.

-- Complete Anonymisation: the IP address is received and immediately discarded, as if all octets were anonymized (xxx.xxx.xxx.xxx).
+- Complete Anonymization: the IP address is received and immediately discarded, as if all octets were anonymized (xxx.xxx.xxx.xxx).
 No information at all is derived from the received IP address and it is not saved to disk.